Had an issue with

 complaints got resolved

 Persistent Dropouts: A customer’s unstable connection was resolved after a 2.5-hour troubleshooting session.
-Issue traced to router settings and fixed, leaving speeds better than before.
+The issue was traced to the user's router settings and fixed, leaving speeds better than before.

-Missed NBN Appointments: After repeated no-shows, Aussie escalated to NBN, secured a senior tech, and provided bill credits for the inconvenience.
+Missed NBN Appointments: After repeated no-shows for an installation appointment, Aussie escalated to NBN, secured a senior tech, and provided bill credits for the inconvenience.

 How to escalate a complaint with Aussie Broadband